kumud-sharma/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/CloudLabs.AI/AZ-204_03_lab_ak.md

----
-lab:
-    title: 'Lab: Retrieving Azure Storage resources and metadata by using the Azure Storage SDK for .NET'
-    az204Module: 'Module 03: Develop solutions that use blob storage'
-    az020Module: 'Module 03: Develop solutions that use blob storage'
-    type: 'Answer Key'
----

 # Lab: Retrieving Azure Storage resources and metadata by using the Azure Storage SDK for .NET
 ### Exercise 1: Create Azure resources